chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/README.md

 FASTWARC_GRPC_ADDR="[::]:50051" cargo run -p fastwarc-grpc
 ```

+`FASTWARC_GRPC_ADDR` also accepts `unix:///path.sock` or an absolute
+filesystem path.
 The server shuts down gracefully on SIGINT or SIGTERM.

 An example client streams a local archive and prints a per-record summary: